kebasaa/SCIO-read/README.md

 **IMPORTANT, I NEED YOUR HELP:** The SCiO sends raw measurements to a server online as bytes coded in Base64.
 The server then returns the data as JSON.
 However, it is unclear how the 1800 bytes of the sample reading, 1800 bytes of sampleDark and 1656 bytes of sampleGradient are turned into 331 float values representing a normalised reflectance spectrum from 0-1.
 If you have any insights, please let me know.

+**DISCLAIMER**: All this code is experimental.
+I am trying to reverse-engineer the device in order to read the reflectance spectrum, but any help is appreciated!
+Scan data can't currently be fully decoded, this is an area where help is particularly appreciated

 ## Changelog
 - 2023-03-01 Creating a class for interaction with the hardware:
   - **01_scio_scan.ipynb**: Read the device metadata and trigger a scan through USB
 - 2020-05-29 Moved everything to jupyter notebooks:
   - **01_scio_scan.ipynb** identifies the device, then performs a scan and saves the raw binary data (encoded as base64) into a .json file.
   - **02_analyse.ipynb** is used to analyse the rawdata and convert it to actual numbers.
 It does not fully work yet

+## Usage of the code in this repository

+1. Connect the SCiO to your computer (currently supports Windows) through USB
+2. Run the code in *01_scio_usb.ipynb* to calibrate and scan.
+This can save files with raw data

 ## Documentation of the SCiO device

+The following is an attempt to document as much as possible of the SCiO's functioning for the reverse-engineering effort.
+Any additional information is appreciated.

 ### Hardware & device specifications